Sainaif/holy-home/GETTING_STARTED.md

 ./api
 ```

-API will be available at: http://localhost:8080
+API will be available at: http://localhost:3000 (local dev) or http://localhost:16162 (Docker)

 ### ML Sidecar (Python)